University of Freiburg: International cooperation

 The university is part of the regional EUCOR federation together with the Karlsruhe Institute of Technology, the universities of Basel, Mulhouse, and, marked by particularly close ties, Strasbourg.
 Freiburg is further a member of the League of European Research Universities; the European University Association; ASEA-Uninet; AC21; and the International Forum of Public Universities (IFPU).
-The university also has exchange agreements and cooperative efforts with renowned universities on almost every continent.
+The university also has exchange agreements and cooperative efforts with universities on almost every continent.

 The University of Freiburg initiated an English language international master's program in social sciences, the Global Studies Programme (GSP) in 2001.
 The aim of the program is to enable students to study social sciences in different regions and cultures.
 Combining various disciplines such as sociology, political sciences, anthropology and geography, students approach globalization with a unique perspective.
 The program is conducted jointly by the University of Freiburg with the University of Cape Town in Cape Town, South Africa, the Jawaharlal Nehru University in New Delhi, India, the Latin American Social Sciences Institute in Buenos Aires, Argentina, and the Chulalongkorn University in Bangkok, Thailand.
 Students in the GSP master's program study on three different continents during the two-year degree program.
 Since 2008, the GSP also offers a PhD program in Global Studies.
 The Global Studies Program has received many awards, among them the BMW Group Award for Intercultural Learning in 2004 as well as being listed a Top Ten International master's degree Course in Germany by the German Academic Exchange Service (DAAD) in 2006.

 In 1995, the University of Freiburg helped the Aromanian professor Vasile Barba found the European Center of Aromanian Studies (Tsentrul European ti Studii Armãneshti; Europäisches Zentrum für Aromunische Studien), specialized on Aromanian studies.

 The university also supports the Institute for Russian-German Literature and Cultural Relations at the Russian State University for the Humanities as well as the Vladimir Admoni School for Doctoral Studies at the University of Latvia.

 Approximately 1/6th of its students are international students.
 Many students at this university participate in the ERASMUS exchange program.